 - Months 13-24: 4.7 days average, still manageable weekly charging

-- Impact: 89% retention rate, highest satisfaction group
+- Impact: Highest satisfaction group with strong retention

 Light User (Sleep Tracking Only)

-Profile: Minimal features enabled, airplane mode during day, sleep-focused usage
+Profile: Minimal features enabled, airplane mode during day, sleep-focused usage, all advanced sensors disabled

 - Months 1-12: 8.1 days average (exceeds advertised maximum)